Citadel-Station-13/Citadel-Station-13-RP/code/modules/characters/README.md

 Characters v2 staging.

-This folder contains the self-contained systems responsible for holding data about player character and allowing for the editing of said player characters.
+This folder contains the self-contained systems responsible for holding data about player characters and allowing for the editing of said player characters.

 Storage / persistence is handled by the Characters subsystem.